Blog

 If you are struggling with heavy credit card debt, you owe it to yourself and your family to explore your debt reliefoptions and find ways to manage your debt.
 You can choose from balance transfer cards to debt consolidation loans and debt management plans offered by debt counseling agencies.
 However, debt settlement can be the best option for you if you wish to pay back less than you owe.
 The sooner you settle your credit card debt, the lower interest rates you'll get, the easier you’ll pay down debt, and the sooner you can find your way to true financial freedom.

-Topics: Financial Education
+Topics:

 Warren Buffett, the world-renowned billionaire and financial expert, advises:

-Topics: Saving Money
+Topics:

 Debt has become ingrained in American culture.
 Today, few of us can imagine a car without payments, a house without a mortgage, or a college student without a loan.
 In addition to these debts, Americans are also carrying a significant amount of credit card debt.

-Read MoreTopics: Credit Card Debt
+Credit Card Debt

 Financial difficulties can be challenging.
-If you suddenly find yourself in a situation where you have a bevy of bills to pay, a lack of funds, and you aren’t sure how you can pay these monthly bills, then you understand financial hardship.
+If you suddenly find yourself in a situation where you have bills to pay, without enough to cover them, then you understand financial hardship.
 Financial hardships occur when you lack the money to pay for your necessary expenses, and taking on debt or missing payments might seem like your only solution.
-Many Americans are currently experiencing these types of issues, so know that if you are in this position, you are not alone, and you don’t need to feel embarrassed.
+Many Americans are facing hardship, so know that if you are in this position, you are not alone, and you don’t need to feel embarrassed.
 Instead, there are some steps you can take to help yourself out with this type of situation.

 Getting laid off from your job or having your hours reduced can be stressful.
 That job was how you were able to provide for yourself and your family.
 It put a roof over your head and food on the table.
 When you lose your job, your income grinds to a halt.
 Unfortunately, the same can not be said about your expenses.
 There are still bills to pay, even when you aren’t making money.
 These bills can drain any savings you may have, leaving you in a desperate financial situation.